Why the PSP is a success

 Anyway, after dusting the ol’ SNES off and finally figuring out which controller worked completely, I popped in one the greats: Final Fantasy VI.
 One of the best, if not THE best, RPG of all time.

 Incidentally, I’ve never actually beaten the game before, and this is after I bought the thing for like $50 on eBay last year.
 The game is great, but it’s hard to find time to play all these 40+ hour fantasies, now that real life has reared its ugly head.
-The last time I left off, I just completed the famous Opera scene. → Mrs. Article, you’re trying to seduce me.
+The last time I left off, I just completed the famous Opera scene.
+I will say that that scene was truly amazing.
+YouTube it if you have to, just see it.

 Okami first impressions